loyd-lvcc/LVCC-Hackathon/README.md

 # La Verdad Christian College 1st Hackathon
-### Challenges of ICT Students
+### Computing professionals of tomorrow: promoting social good and spreading positivity to our society.
-###### Develop a program that will help ICT students in their daily challenges.
+###### Develop a program that will promote social good and spread positivity to our society.

 **Hacking starts upon registration until the day of the event.
 Teams can still work in their project until the day of hackathon.
-Demo of the projects will start at 3pm.**
+Demo of the projects will start at TBA.**

 #### hack·a·thon
 *ˈhakəˌTHän/*